csc301-fall-2021/team-project-11-nahdet-el-mahrousa/README.md

 - Multimedia in Bot (display images or videos)
 - Allow end-users to write comments after chatting
-- More mature admin dashboard system
+- More mature admin dashboard system, including admin privilege restrictions and more user features

 ### Infrastructure

 - Improve logging system
 - More integrated frontend and backend
-- Error Handling
+- Error handling

 ## License